Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusQueue.md

 # New-AzureRmServiceBusQueue

 ## SYNOPSIS
-Create a new Service Bus queue in the specified Service Bus namespace.
+Creates a Service Bus queue in the specified Service Bus namespace.

 ## SYNTAX